- A Dog Collar or Harness for a Pitbull?

 The outer layer uses a lightweight nylon material.
 The underside is padded around the chest and belly area for comfort.
 There are 3m reflective strips around the outer layer for better visibility of your dog in dark conditions.
 There is also a pocket for keeping ID tags.

-This is a great no pull harness, recommended by owners and trainers alike.
+This is a great no-pull pitbull training harness, recommended by owners and dog trainers alike.
 We have had great success with this harness, it is comfortable, has great load dispersion on the chest, fits well and lasts for years.

 2. Julius-K9 PowerHarness

-The harness is made from anti-allergenic OEKO-TEX materials which are strong, reliable and waterproof.
+This heavy duty dog harness for Pitbulls is made from anti-allergenic OEKO-TEX materials which are strong, reliable and waterproof.
 It features a metal ring on top for leash attachments.
 There is a large, closable handle at the top for increased control.
 The back handle can be used for an easy grip by the owner and lifting of the dog as well as helping with training.